browniebroke/django-codemod/docs/codemods.md

+(list_of_codemodders)=

 # List of codemodders

-Here are the automatic fixes which are supported by django-codemod at this stage:
+Here is the list of automatic fixes which are supported by `django-codemod` at this stage.
+This list will be updated as new fixes are implemented.

 ## Removed in Django 2.1

-Applied by passing the `--removed-in 2.1` or `--deprecated-in 1.11`
+Applied by passing the `--removed-in 2.1` or `--deprecated-in 1.11` option:
-option:

 -   Replaces the `@models.permalink` decorator by a call to `reverse()` in the return statement.

 ## Removed in Django 3.0

-Applied by passing the `--removed-in 3.0` or `--deprecated-in 2.0`
+Applied by passing the `--removed-in 3.0` or `--deprecated-in 2.0` option:
-option:

 -   Replaces `render_to_response()` by `render()` and add `request=None`
     as the first argument of `render()`.